manticorevault/agentique/README.md

 // openai/gpt-4.1-nano           →  openrouter/openai/gpt-4.1-nano
 ```

-It also normalises legacy version strings (e.g. `claude-3-5-haiku` → `claude-3.5-haiku`) for older model IDs that use hyphens instead of dots.

 ### SkillsMP for skill discovery

 [SkillsMP](https://skillsmp.com) is a marketplace of AI skills — each skill is a GitHub-hosted file (prompt, system message, or agent config) authored by the community.
-SkillRunner queries the `/skills/ai-search` endpoint with the step name and description as a natural-language query; SkillsMP returns ranked results with confidence scores.
+Agentique queries the `/skills/ai-search` endpoint with the step name as a natural-language query (capped at 100 characters to avoid 500 errors on long descriptions); SkillsMP returns ranked results with confidence scores.

 The best match is attached to each step as a `SkillMatch`.
 Before each step executes, `runner.ts` fetches the skill's raw `SKILL.md` from GitHub (`raw.githubusercontent.com/<owner>/<repo>/main/SKILL.md`, falling back to `master`) and injects the full content between `--- SKILL.md ---` delimiters in the agent prompt.
 Fetched content is cached in-process for 30 minutes.
 If the fetch fails, the agent falls back to the skill name and description from SkillsMP.
 If no skill is found at all (`skillId === "no-match"`), the agent uses general reasoning.